On algebraic structures of the Hochschild complex: Derived category of DGA and derived functors

 \end{definition}

 \begin{remark} Till now we have defined and discussed the derived functor for covariant functors.
-We can defined the derived functors for contravariant functors as well, for that we have to only work with the opposite category of the source of the functor.
-A morphism $A\rightarrow B$ in the opposite category is a cofibration (resp. fibration, weak equivalence) if the corresponding morphism $B\rightarrow A$ is a fibration (resp. cofibration, weak equivalence). \end{remark}
+We can define the derived functors for contravariant functors as well, for that we only have to work with the opposite category of the source of the functor.
+A morphism $A\rightarrow B$ in the opposite category is a cofibration (resp. fibration, weak equivalence) if and only if the corresponding morphism $B\rightarrow A$ is a fibration (resp. cofibration, weak equivalence). \end{remark}

 We finish this section with an example.